abitdodgy/gibran/README.md

 # => 8
 ```

 By default Gibran uses the following regular expression to tokenise strings: `~r/[^\p{L}'-]/u`.
 However, you can provide your own regular expression through the `pattern` option.
-You can also combine `pattern` with `exclude` to create some sophisticated tokenisation strategies.
+You can also combine `pattern` with `exclude` to create sophisticated tokenisation strategies.
 The `exclude` option accepts a string, list, function, or a regular expression.

 ```elixir
 Tokeniser.tokenise(string, exclude: &String.length(&1) < 4) |> Counter.token_count
 # => 6
 ```

-Gibran ships with a shortcut method that lets you work directly with strings instead of running them through the tokeniser first.
+Gibran has a shortcut to work with strings directly instead of running them through the tokeniser first.

 ```elixir
 Gibran.from_string(str, :token_count, opts: [exclude: &String.length(&1) < 4])
 # => 6
 ```

-Gibran normalises its input before applying transformations.
-This ensures that differences in character-casing do not impact results.
+Gibran normalises input before applying transformations to avoid inconsistencies that can arise from character-casing.

 The `doctests` contain extensive usage examples.
-Please take a look there for more detailed information.
+Please take a look there for more details.

   [1]: https://github.com/abitdodgy/words_counted
   [2]: https://en.wikipedia.org/wiki/Kahlil_Gibran